porsche-design-system/porsche-design-system/docs/dependencies.md

 ## Angular

 Angular Compiler decides by itself which TypeScript version it supports.
-As soon as an unsupported TypeScript version is installed then the Angular build will fail.
+As soon as an unsupported TypeScript version is installed, the Angular build will fail.

 ### Affected dependencies: